Expedition DateS

 Shira Camp 2 to Lava Tower, then Barranco Camp

-Hike up to Lava Tower at 4,600m (15,100ft) for acclimatization, then descend to Barranco Camp (3,960m/12,992ft).
+Hike up to Lava Tower at 4,600m (15,100ft) for an acclimatization period of 2-4 hours, then descend to Barranco Camp (3,960m/12,992ft).
 This "climb high, sleep low" strategy aids your body’s adjustment to the altitude.

 Day 5